-- Came to the hospital, scanned the shinsatsu card in the registration machine, and then got a number for that day’s treatment including the places that we need to visit.
+- Came to the hospital, scanned the shinsatsu (check-up) card in the registration machine, and then got a number for that day’s treatment including the places that we need to visit.

 - Usually the schedule includes the urine check and sometimes blood check in Lab, so I went to the Lab and got a cup for my urine.
 If I needed to get a blood check, they would give me another number to queue for the blood sampling.
 After that, I went to the toilet to sample my urine and then submitted the sample in the place provided.
 Usually the check the protein and sugar level in my urine.